mjmlab/protocols/squid-competitions.md

-# Squid competitions
+# Competitive squid colonization assay

 This protocol is a variation of the [squid colonization protocol](squid-colonization.md) that has been modified for how to perform a competition between 2 bacterial strains.
 Steps bolded below highlight the differences between protocols.

 ## Supplies and Considerations
 Make sure one strain is labeled so strains can be differentiated from each other.
 This protocol specifically reviews marking one strain with the LacZ containing plasmid (pVSV103).
-[LBS-Xgal plates](media.md) will be needed to do blue/white screen to differentiate colonies.
+[LBS-Xgal plates](media.md#xgal-20-mgml) will be needed to do blue/white screen to differentiate colonies.

 Alternatively strains could be differentiated with resistance markers or fluorescence for microscopy.
 Make sure proper plates are prepared depending on the conditions needed to differentiate the strains.